ashishsumanth1/Data-Analysis-/README.md

 Level 4 Qualifications: Over half (56.10%) of the employed population holds Level 4 qualifications.
 This indicates a highly educated workforce, suitable for advanced roles that demand significant expertise, managerial skills, or strategic input.

-For a visual representation of this distribution, please refer to Figure III, depicted as a bar chart.

 ## 4. Percentage Distribution of Classroom vs. Apprenticeship-Based Qualifications